Champ 7001 metres, CR76.8/142

 The cornerstone of the East is its number of beefy par-4s.
 Three exceed 500 yards, including the back-to-back 10th (474 metres) and 11th (457m).
 Both play gradually downhill, yet No 11, one of the country’s best holes, adds in a dogleg fairway and the daunting prospect of a large water hazard fronting the green.
 Even with these two holes, the back nine is 207 metres shorter than the front, where everything is long barring the shortest hole on the course, the 162-metre fifth, a scary par 3 from an elevated tee to a narrow green protected on the left by water.
 If there’s one thing missing on the layout, it’s a short par 4.

-The East Course has hosted 7 SA Opens (Bobby Locke 1946, Denis Hutchinson 1959, Gary Player 1972-77-81, Bobby Cole 1974, David Frost 1986) and 11 Joburg Opens on the European Tour.
-There were 6 SA champions (Richard Sterne 2008-13, Charl Schwartzel 2010-11, Branden Grace 2012, George Coetzee 2014, Haydn Porteous 2016, Darren Fichardt 2017).
-The club has hosted 23 SA Amateurs, 12 for women and 11 for men.
+The club has hosted 11 Joburg Opens on the European Tour where 1 round was played on the West Course.
+There were 6 SA Champions (Richard Sterne 2008-13, Charl Schwartzel 2010-11, Branden Grace 2012, George Coetzee 2014, Haydn Porteous 2016, Darren Fichardt 2017).
+Lowest 72-hole score was 261 (23-under) by Schwartzel in 2010.

 1/ The East was voted Best Course in SA and Africa at the 2018 and 2019 World Golf Awards.
 The club is the only SA member of the World of Leading Golf.

-2/ Royal J&K made history in February 2020 by hosting both the SA Amateur men’s and women’s championships in the same week on the East and West courses.
+2/ Royal Johannesburg made history in February 2020 by hosting both the SA Amateur men’s and women’s championships in the same week on the East and West courses.
 They were held at Royal through 2022.

 3/ A walkway of fame to the clubhouse has plaques commemorating winners of major events.